 This was the cherry on the cake for the client.

 After a great result and a few super tiring days, he received some excellent news.

-This backlink helped push Tristan’s website to the front page of Google for one of his target keywords.
+This backlink helped push their website to the front page of Google for one of his target keywords.
 It meant he would reap the benefits for months and years to come.
 More traffic.
 More sales.